Paperback-iOS/website/src/getting-started/installation/index.md

+---
+title: Installation
+description: Learn about the different methods available to install the app on your Apple device.
+---

 # Installation

 There are three methods to install Paperback:

 - **App Store:** The App Store provides the stable release, making it the simplest and most commonly used installation method.
 - **TestFlight:** TestFlight hosts the alpha and beta builds of the app, exclusively accessible to Patreon supporters.
-- **Sideloading:** Towards the end of a development cycle, the `.ipa` file becomes available for sideloading the app.
+- **Sideloading:** There also always is an `.ipa` file of the stable release for those who prefer sideloading the app.

 More info on these methods can be found in the tabs bellow.